michaelbarton/bioinformatics-zen/content/markup/software/longform/simple-functional-programming-in-r.markdown

 <%= endhighlight %>

-I think the previous anonymous function syntax `function(x) ...` is useful for writing inline anonymous when writing the complete function definition seems too much.
+I think the previous anonymous function syntax `function(x) ...` is useful for writing inline anonymous when writing a complete function definition seems too much.

-The above `switch` statement is also worth clarifying too: I define the two cases I want to match and the unmatched cases then return the default which is `NA`.
+The `switch` statement is also worth clarifying too: I define the cases I want to match and the unmatched cases then return the default which is `NA`.
 Why use `NA` though?
 I could just leave this blank instead.
 For example when calculating the proportion of respondents married:

 <%= highlight %>
 married <- sapply(married,
-                  function(x) switch(x, Yes = 1, No = 0))
+                  function(x) switch(x, Yes = 1, No = 0)) # No default case
 married #=> c(1,1,0,0,1,1,"",0,1)

 # Proportion of respondents married